arungudelli/angularjswiki/content/en/flexlayout/fxLayout.md

 title = "fxLayout API in Angular flex layout" date = 2019-04-24T00:00:00 lastmod = 2019-04-24T01:00:00
-draft = true  # Is this a draft? true/false
+draft = false  # Is this a draft? true/false
 toc = false  # Show table of contents? true/false
 type = "docs"  # Do not modify. prev = "flexlayout/basics"
 parentdoc="flexlayout"
 featured="fxFlex_api.jpg"
 authors = ["admin"]
-summary ="In this tutorial we will learn how to use fxFlex API in Angular flex layout with examples" keywords=["fxFlex,fxFlex example,fxFlex api"]
+summary ="In this tutorial we will learn how to use fxLayout API in Angular flex layout with examples." keywords=["fxLayout,fxLayout example,fxLayout api"]

 #Add menu entry to sidebar.
-linktitle = "fxFlex"
+linktitle = "fxLayout"
 [menu.flexlayout]
   parent = "Tutorial"
   weight = 2
 +++

+In this tutorial we will learn how to use fxLayout API in Angular flex layout with examples

 ## What is fxLayout API?

 1. fxLayout is a required and necessary API in Angular flex layout, should be used on flex container.
 2. fxLayout defines flow of children element along the main-axis or cross-axis, inside the flex container.
+3. Depending upon our layout we can pass four different values to the fxLayout attribute row,column, row-reverse and column-reverse.
+4. In addition to the fxLayout accepts other parameters like wrap and inline.

+{{% alert note%}}
+fxLayout is case sensitive.
+So Use "fxLayout" only.
+"L" Capital.
+{{% /alert %}}

-3. fxLayout
+## fxLayout row
-The fxLayout directive should be used on DOM containers whose children should layout or flow as the text direction along the main-axis or the cross-axis.

 ```
 <div fxLayout="row">
   <div>1.
 One</div> <div>2.
 Two</div> <div>3.
 Three</div> <div>4.
 Four</div>
 </div>
 ```

-or
+## fxLayout column

 ```
 <div fxLayout="column">